 After being awarded a World Press Photo First Prize in the Environment category, I was commissioned to produced The Four Elements, a touring exhibition and catalogue on environmental issues, sponsored by the European Union and a consortium of NGOs.

 The Forbidden Rainbow, a long term project on the legacy of 500 years of colonialism in the Americas was published by Serpent's Tail (London) in 1992.

-My long term adventure on children’s play around the world, Toys, was published by Mets & Schilt (Amsterdam) in Dutch, German and English, and distributed by Pluto Books in the UK.
-Imagining Orwell is my latest photo-book project, the result of years following the steps of George Orwell in Myanmar and Spain.
+My enduring adventure on children’s play around the world, Toys, was published by Mets & Schilt (Amsterdam) in Dutch, German and English, and distributed by Pluto Books in the UK and the University of Missouri Press in the USA.